How Much Is Earthquake Insurance in California?

 - Policyholders can opt for several types of coverage, including dwelling, personal property, loss of use, and other structures.

-- Although earthquake insurance isn’t required by law, it is strongly recommended for California residents due to the heightened risk of seismic activity.
+- Although earthquake insurance isn’t required by law, it is strongly recommended for California residents due to the heightened risk of seismic activity in the state.

 California is home to numerous active fault lines, which means the Golden State experiences more than its fair share of seismic activity.
 Since earthquakes have the potential to cause substantial damage, it’s advisable for California residents to make sure they have the correct type of insurance to help cover the costs to rebuild their home or replace their belongings if an earthquake were to occur.
 However, homeowners insurance and renters insurance does not provide coverage for earthquakes.
 That’s why it’s important for Californians to look into earthquake insurance.

 But just how much is earthquake insurance in California?
 The exact answer will depend on the risk of seismic activity in the policyholder’s area, the type and amount of coverage required, and the deductible on the policy, among other factors.
 However, California residents can expect to pay an average of $3.54 per thousand dollars of earthquake insurance coverage.
 For a home with $500,000 of coverage, that means earthquake insurance in California costs the homeowner around $1,770 per year.
-This guide will cover the factors that affect the total cost of coverage, explain the types of coverage policyholders can get, and offer advice on how to choose a policy and save money on premiums.
+To better understand the cost of earthquake insurance and what it covers, California residents can learn more about the factors that affect the total cost of coverage, the types of coverage they can get, and the ways they can save money on premiums.

 What is the California Earthquake Authority (CEA)?